Onboarding With STEPS

 They may report that it's not quite what they expected.
 Perhaps the job description didn't fully convey the scope of the role, or the recruiter misrepresented the company.
 If there are any concerns, completing this activity early gives both sides the chance to make adjustments.

-This is also an opportunity for you, as an employer or manager, to assess whether your expectations are being met.
+This is also an opportunity for you, as a manager, to assess whether your expectations are being met.
 Does this person have the skills you need?
 Is their attitude right for your team?
 Do they still promise as much as they did at interview?

 Again, if you discover any mismatch, you can address it early and prevent long-term frustration on both sides.